whitehead/barc/R/draw_enrichment_figures/README.md

-# Filer and summarize gene set enrichment results from either fgsea or GSEA
+# Filter and summarize gene set enrichment results from either fgsea or GSEA